unibe-icelab/thz-image-explorer/paper/paper.md

 measurements and/or not focused on an interactive workflow [@peretti_thz-tds_2019; @loaiza_thztools_2024].
 With this application, we provide a performant solution written in Rust, that allows an interactive analysis of 2D THz scans with multiple filters and a 3D viewer.
-This work is open-source and pre-built bundles are available for Linux, macOS and Windows, making it available to the entire scientific community.
+This work is open-source and pre-built bundles are available for Linux, macOS and Windows, thus available to the entire scientific community.

 # Structure